 First Day of School

-On Wednesday, August 14, we will kick off the 2024-2025 school year.
+On Wednesday, August 13, we will kick off the 2025–26 school year.
 All classes will meet for 45 minutes.
 This first day is designed as a welcome check-in, during which teachers will introduce the course and review class-specific expectations.
+Students are expected to be in Dress Uniform.
+For more information about our dress code, visit our Uniforms webpage.

 Important Dates

-Fall Sports Tryouts will begin the week of August 12.
+Fall Sports Tryouts will begin the week of August 11.
 Prior to tryouts, make sure to complete the Athletic Registration process outlined on the Athletics website.
 See below for the full tryouts schedule.
-More information here.
+Visit the Athletics Website for the Fall Sports tryout schedule.

 *All tryouts are closed to parents, friends, and anyone not trying out for the teams.

 These important welcome-back sessions are mandatory.
-Please connect with our Attendance Coordinator if your student will be missing Orientation.
-Look below for times.
+Please connect with our Attendance Coordinator if your student will miss Orientation.
+Times are listed below:

 What to Wear: Everyday Uniform - Carondelet top, uniform-approved bottoms, closed-toed and closed-heeled shoes